Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-Note that these fundamental differences between the two interactions are manifest even in the weak field and slow motion regime, for taking the field to be weak, either by going far away from the source, or by taking $a$ to be small, that only amounts to make the velocity for which $F_{G}^{\alpha}$ vanishes (by contrast with $F_{{\rm EM}}^{\alpha}$) smaller, since $|v|\approx a/r$.
-That illustrates how misleading can be the usual treatments in the literature (e.g.~\cite{Ruggiero:2002hz}) concerning the topic of {}``gravitoelectromagnetism'' in the framework of the linearized theory, which naively cast the force on a gyroscope in an expression of the type $\vec{F}_{G}=-\nabla(\vec{S}\cdot\vec{B}_{G})$, identical to the electromagnetic force on a magnetic dipole.
-As discussed in Sec.~\ref{sub:Weak-field-regime:}, the similarity between the two forces occurs only in the very special case that the gyroscope's center of mass is at rest relative to the source.
+As discussed above, $\omega_{(\mathbb{H}=0)}$ has no electromagnetic counterpart; the magnetic tidal tensor $B_{\alpha\beta}$ can never vanish for a moving observer, due to Eq.~(\ref{eq:VacuumBab}), i.e., the laws of electromagnetic induction.
+We have thus here another illustration of the physical consequences of the different symmetries of $\mathbb{H}_{\alpha\beta}$ as compared to $B_{\alpha\beta}$, signaling the absence of electromagnetic-like induction effects in the physical gravitational forces.
+Note that these differences are manifest even in the weak field and slow motion regime, since taking the field to be weak (either by going far away from the source, or by taking $a$ to be small) only amounts to making the velocity for which $F_{{\rm G}}^{\alpha}$ vanishes smaller, since $|v|\approx a/r$.
+That illustrates how misleading the usual treatments in the literature on ``gravitoelectromagnetism'' in the framework of the linearized theory (e.g.~\cite{Ruggiero:2002hz,Gravitation and Inertia}) can be, naively casting the force on a gyroscope as an expression of the type $\vec{F}_{{\rm G}}=K\nabla(\vec{S}\cdot\vec{H})$ (similar to the electromagnetic force on a magnetic dipole).
+This regime is studied in detail in Sec.~\ref{sub:Weak-field-regime:}.

+Finally, it is interesting to note that the angular velocity (\ref{velocityKerr}) appeared before in apparently unrelated contexts; it coincides \footnote{We thank O. Semerák for pointing this out to us. } with the angular velocity of the ``Carter canonical observers'' (e.g.~\cite{SemerakStationaryFrames}), which are observers that measure the photons of the principal null congruences (see p.
+902 of \cite{Gravitation}) to be in purely radial motion.
+It also appeared in a recent paper \cite{VelocityKerr}, Eq.~(30) therein, where it is shown that the Kerr metric can be obtained by a rescaling of an orthonormal tetrad field in Minkowski space, constructed from spheroidal coordinates in differential rotation, each spheroidal shell $r=constant$ rotating rigidly with an angular velocity that is precisely $\omega_{(\mathbb{H}=0)}$.

-\emph{No circular geodesics for spinning material particles in Kerr spacetime} --- the vanishing of $F_{G}^{\alpha}$ for gyroscopes carried by a congruence of observers of the form (\ref{velocityKerr}) makes us wonder if a spinning particle can move in circular geodesics around a Kerr Black Hole, which we will now check.
-Since the observers (\ref{velocityKerr}) have \emph{prograde motion} with angular velocity $v^{\phi}$, we are only interested in checking prograde circular geodesics, whose angular velocity reads (e.g. \cite{RindlerPerlick}): Equating this expression to (\ref{velocityKerr}), we obtain
+\emph{No circular geodesics for spinning material particles in Kerr spacetime }--- the vanishing of $F_{{\rm G}}^{\alpha}$ for gyroscopes moving with angular velocity (\ref{velocityKerr}) makes one wonder if a spinning particle can move along circular geodesics around a Kerr black hole, which we shall now check.
+Equation~(\ref{velocityKerr}) corresponds to \emph{prograde motion}; the angular velocity of prograde circular geodesics reads (e.g.~\cite{RindlerPerlick}):